adon-cloudcannon/landing-page-test/src/collections/posts/2023-01-14-the-top-five-static-site-generators-for-2023-and-when-to-use-them.md

 ### [Eleventy](https://www.11ty.dev/)

 Like Astro, Eleventy had a [banner year](https://www.zachleat.com/web/icymi/2022/#open-source) in 2022.
 Thanks to Netlify's full-time sponsorship of the project, which began in February, the Eleventy team has been able to release 28 versions and close more than 800 issues and 300 pull requests in the year.
 The number of tutorials, guides and starters (themes) also skyrocketed over the year, and the Eleventy community grew along with it.
-Here at CloudCannon we’ve seen a growing number of Eleventy sites being built by our users over the past year, and we’re not surprised\!
+Here at CloudCannon we’ve seen a growing number of Eleventy sites being built by our users over the past year, and we’re not surprised!

 In July of last year, Eleventy lead maintainer Zach Leatherman set up a [benchmark exercise](https://www.zachleat.com/web/build-benchmark/) that compared build times of six major generators; Eleventy and Hugo were clear winners of the test, which established Eleventy as the fastest JavaScript-based generator — regardless of site size tested (the exercise tested up to 4000 Markdown files).
 It’ll be fascinating to compare build times for the latest versions of each of the six SSGs tested, but it’s clear that Eleventy had a firm hold on speed.